ionic-team/ionic-docs/docs/api/picker.md

   name: string;
   align?: string;
   /**
-   * Changing this value allows the initial value of a picker column to be set */ selectedIndex?: number;
+   * Changing this value allows the initial value of a picker column to be set.
+   */
+  selectedIndex?: number;
   prevSelected?: number;